 Nine Questions About Video Marketing

-In the past video was an “extra.”
+In the past video marketing was an “extra.”
 Now it is essential.

 Web users increasingly expect their information to be delivered in the form of web video.
 Unlike static words and pictures, video is the most dynamic website feature for engaging customers and increasing your audience.

 Unfortunately, most business owners don’t know how to identify a video marketing expert.
 One reason is that professional online video production is a relatively new field.
 Most business people have no prior experience to judge competence.